Nigel Farage launches fresh attack over Coutts bank closure

 Coutts said decisions to close an account "are not taken lightly".

-In the Commons on Wednesday, responding to the row over Mr Farage's account, Prime Minister Rishi Sunak said it "wouldn't be right" for financial services to be denied to those expressing lawful free speech and said the government would be "toughening the rules around account closures" following a consultation.
+In the Commons on Wednesday, Prime Minister Rishi Sunak said it "wouldn't be right" for financial services to be denied to those expressing lawful free speech and said the government would be "toughening the rules around account closures" following a consultation.

 The BBC has been told this is expected to include giving customers more notice of planned account closures, and the rationale behind them, and therefore more ability to appeal decisions.

-Former leader of the UK Independence Party Mr Farage spoke to BBC Radio 4's World at One after he obtained a report on Tuesday which had reviewed his suitability as a client, which has been published in the Mail.
+Former leader of the UK Independence Party Mr Farage spoke to BBC Radio 4's World at One after he obtained a report on Tuesday that had reviewed his suitability as a client of Coutts, and which has since been published in the Mail.

-He told the programme that report had mentioned Brexit and his alleged links to Russia.
+He told the programme that the report had mentioned Brexit and his alleged links to Russia.

 "Apparently, I'm a risk to them.
 I have virtually no links of any kind to Russia whatsoever.
 This is political.
 There is no other way of looking at it," he said.